Your cart is empty

-This shrub of the winteriaceae family has dark green foliage with oblong leaves ?
-Tasmanian pepper berries are found inside the fruits of the shrub, which are distinguished by their dark purple colour and pea-sized.
+This shrub of the winteriaceae family has a dark green foliage with oblong leaves ?
+The Tasmanian pepper berries are found inside the fruits of the shrub which are distinguished by their dark purple color and the size of a small pea.

-David Vanilla's choice: I have chosen to offer you this pepper still can known for its exceptional fruity aromas.
-A rare and powerful pepper, native to Australia, which has its place in your kitchen.
+David Vanille\'s choice: I have chosen to offer you this pepper, which is still little known for its exceptional fruity aromas.
+A rare and powerful pepper, native of Australia, which has its place in your kitchen.

 Tasmania lanceolata is a variety of wild pepper.
 Tasmanian pepper is harvested by hand.
 Once picked, the pepper berries are dried.
-They retain their beautiful purple colour and crumble.
+They keep their beautiful purple color and crumble.

 Tasmanian pepper is native to the Australian bush.
 It was used by the Aborigines.
-The Tasmania lanceolata was also a very popular variety among this people.
+The Tasmania lanceolata was a variety very appreciated by this people.
 The berries, the leaves, but also the bark, were either consumed or used for its medicinal virtues.